A Mutable Log

 Calculate Intel HEX file checksum using Windows Calculator

-Intel HEX file format is well documented by KEIL.
+Intel HEX file format is well documented by ARM.
 Here’s how you can calculate the checksum if you only have the Windows 7/8 calculator.
 Let’s suppose you have the following data record (ending with the checksum 0xF0)

 :10001000FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF0